htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     delegated proxy remains valid, the interval for checking the proxy should be, at most, half of the interval for refreshing it.

+:macro-def:`USE_VOMS_ATTRIBUTES`
+    A boolean value that controls whether HTCondor will attempt to extract and verify VOMS attributes from X.509 credentials.
+    The default is ``False``.

 :macro-def:`SEC_<access-level>_SESSION_DURATION`
     The amount of time in seconds before a communication session expires.
 A session is a record of necessary information to do